 Why Should You Trellis Peas?

 It’s also healthier for the plant, and allows for better airflow around the leaves.
-More airflow helps to prevent mildew and disease issues.
+More airflow can prevent mildew and disease issues.

 Best Peas To Grow Vertically

-Garden Pea Trellis Ideas
+Pea Trellis Ideas

-Pea vines are super lightweight, so you don’t need a heavy-duty structure to support them.
-But you will definitely want to think about the height.
+Pea vines are super lightweight, so you don’t need a heavy-duty trellis to support them.
+But you will definitely need to think about the height.

 Check out my easy pea arch trellis DIY project if you want to make your own using my design.

 How To Grow Peas On A Trellis

-But the vines will likely need to be trained a bit so that they will grow on the vertical support, rather than grabbing onto nearby plants.
+But the vines will likely need to be trained a bit so that they will grab onto the support you provide for them, rather than nearby plants.

 More Information About Vertical Gardening

-- How To Grow Squash On A Trellis
+- How To Grow Squash Vertically

 - Growing Cucumbers On A Trellis

-Tell us your pea support ideas, or share your tips for how to trellis peas in the comments section below.
+Share your tips for how to trellis peas in the comments section below.